 Applications are first reviewed for eligibility and adherence to the Terms and Conditions.
-Applications are then sent for remote evaluation to an Outer International Assessment Board (IAB).
 Each application is assessed by at least two independent, international reviewers.
 Each assessor submits their quantitative evaluation and the applications are preliminarily ranked.
-The applications are then discussed at an EBP IAB meeting.
+Applications are then discussed at an EBP International Assessment Board (IAB) meeting.
 The primary responsibility of the IAB is to determine a final ranking of the applications referred to it, arrive at an overall judgment of standard and make final recommendations to Council.
 The Council's decision on whether to award a Scholarship under this Scheme shall be final.